rbowsley/lamplighthelp/v0/8-13-0_Deleted_profiles.markdown

 __Finding an archived profile though the duplicate warning__ When you create a new profile you may receive a warning of possible duplicates already on the system.
 This happens in Lamplight detects people with similar names to the one you're entering.
 It will look at archived profiles as well as current ones.
 If you see that the person you're adding is already on the system, click on their name in the duplicates table.
-This will open up their profile, and you if you are a manager or system admin you will see an 'undelete' box at the the top right of their profile.
+This will open up their profile, and you if you are a manager or system admin you will see an 'unarchive' box at the the top right of their profile.

 ###### core module